-(1) Separate account AUM consists of the assets we manage in or through vehicles other than Artisan Funds or Artisan Global Funds.
-Separate account AUM includes assets we manage in traditional separate accounts, as well as assets we manage in Artisan-branded collective investment trusts and in Artisan Private Funds.
+(1) Separate account and other consists of AUM we manage in or through vehicles other than Artisan Funds or Artisan Global Funds.
+This AUM includes assets we manage in traditional separate accounts, as well as assets we manage in Artisan-branded collective investment trusts and in Artisan Private Funds.
+As of June 30, 2021, AUM for certain strategies include the following amounts for which Artisan Partners provides investment models to managed account sponsors (reported on a one-month lag): Artisan Sustainable Emerging Markets \$24 million.

 (2) Net client cash flows excludes Artisan Funds' income and capital gain distributions that were not reinvested.
 Prior period net client cash flows have been recast to exclude Artisan Funds' distributions.
 (3) Artisan Funds' distributions not reinvested represents the amount of income and capital gain distributions that were not reinvested in the Artisan Funds, including in the Artisan High Income Fund.